farald/GifReport/README.md

 # Behat gif report

 For behat 3.

-Enables you to render gif images of every step in your test run, and then compiles it into a gif animation.
-This can again be rendered to an avi movie using ffmpeg.
+- Renders gif images of every step in test (except for 'Given' steps)
+- Optional: Compile steps into a gif animation
+- Optional: Send snapshot of failed step to slack
+- Optional: Send movie of complete test run to slack

 ### Installation